AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 In this exercise we will create a Luma Loyalty Schema to ingest loyalty data of customers.

-1. Go to Platform's UI and ensure your sandbox is selected.
+1. In the Platform UI and ensure your sandbox is selected.
-1. Go to **[!UICONTROL Schemas]** in the left navigation
+1. Click **[!UICONTROL Schemas]** in the left navigation
 1. Click the **[!UICONTROL Create Schema]** button on the top right
 1. From the dropdown menu, select **[!UICONTROL XDM Individual Profile]**
   ![Schema with OOTB Mixin](assets/schemas-loyaltyCreateSchema.png)